Morefi

 The Morefi package includes functions that facilitate data analysis and ensure reproducibility of results.

-to determine if there are significant differences between the fitted
+Test, to determine if there are significant differences between the

-curves for each database.
-It is based on the Analysis of the Residual
+fitted curves for each database.
+It is based on the Analysis of the

 of each regression fitted by pooled data, = sum of the of each regression fitted for each individual sample, = total sample size, and = number of samples in the comparison.